adam-pajak/Pokemon-Stadium-BattleSimulator/docs/move-effects.md

 ---

+## 6. CounterDamageEffect.cs

+### Purpose
+`CounterDamageEffect` implements counter-style moves that reflect damage back at the opponent.

+This effect is used for moves such as:
+- **Counter**[^6] (reflects Physical damage)
+- **Mirror Coat**[^7] (reflects Special damage)

+The effect behavior depends on the `_category` parameter passed to the constructor.

+---

+### Core Mechanic
+The effect checks the last damage received and the last move used in battle.

+#### Conditions required to succeed
+The effect fails if any of the following is true:
+- `context.LastDamage` is `null`
+- `context.LastMove` is `null`
+- the last move category does not match `_category`

+In failure cases the battle log prints:
+> But it failed!

+---

+### Successful execution
+If all conditions are met:

+1. A log message is printed:
+> {attackerPokemonName} countered {lastMoveName}!
+2. The defender takes damage equal to twice the damage taken (`context.LastDamage`)
+3. The engine applies damage using: `context.Defender.ActivePokemon.TakeDamage(...)`
+4. A damage log message is printed:
+> {defenderPokemonName} received {takenDamage}[^8] damage!
+5. If the defender faints, the effect prints:
+> {defenderPokemonDamage} fainted!

+---

+### Notes About Implementation
+-The effect assumes that context.LastDamage represents damage received by the attacker in the previous action.
+-The effect only works against moves of the correct category (Physical or Special depending on _category).
+-Damage is applied directly and ignores accuracy checks, since Counter-style moves do not behave like normal attacks.

+---

 ### Summary
 `CopyMoveEffect` is a dual-purpose move effect implementing two separate mechanics:
 - **Mimic**: modifies the attacker’s moveset during battle by copying a random defender move.